 Saint Lucia is a sovereign island country in the eastern Caribbean Sea on the boundary with the Atlantic Ocean.
 Part of the Lesser Antilles, it is located north/northeast of the island of Saint Vincent, northwest of Barbados and south of Martinique.
 Because it switched so often between British and French control, Saint Lucia was also known as the “Helen of the West Indies”.

-Minister of Infrastructure, Ports, Energy and Labour
+Minister of Infrastructure, Ports, Transport, Physical Development and Urban Renewal

 Union Office Complex, Union, Castries